jonrushing/Challenge-10-Team-Profile-Generator/README.md

   ## Installation <a name="installation"></a>
   Copy the git hub link and paste it into your terminal.
 You can use software like VScode to edit the javascript!
+  Make sure you run "npm install" to import all the dependencies.

   ## License <a name="license"></a>
   [For more information about the license click here](https://choosealicense.com/licenses/mit/)
   ## Usage <a name="usage"></a>
-  To run the tests make sure you run "npm install" to import all the dependencies then run "npm test" When you're ready to generat your roster simply run "node index.js" in your terminal where the project file is located.
+  When you're ready to generate your roster simply run "node index.js" in your terminal where the project file is located.

   ## Contribution <a name="contributing"></a>
   The repo is public so all are welcome to contribute if you’d like.
 Let me know if you’d like to help!